karabayse/edabit/README.md

 * Calculate the determinant of a 2 x 2 matrix
 * Add a string to each item in an array
 * Operator determination
-* Find the index of a given item
+* Add the numbers from the number passed in